RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Dis03.jpeg" alt="Description" width="800">
 </p>

+Next step is to remove the eject button which is straightforward, but be careful not to break the brittle plastic.
+With a thin flat screwdriver the plastic eject button is removed from the little tab holding it in place.

 [^1]: Phillips pan head (3.0 mm), Machine screw, Fully threaded, Thread diameter: 2.0 mm, Fastener length: 4.0 mm